 Creating a workplace that's more comfortable and welcoming for women is not only the right thing to do.
 It'll make for a more successful company.
 There's two ways to achieve this: intentional actions and building culture.

 When it comes to meetings, whether in-person or remote, creating processes to mindfully include everyone in the conversation is of great importance.
-If 45% of women feel that it's difficult for them to speak up in meetings, systems should be put in place to avoid that, like clear meeting guidelines, leaders calling people out for interruptions, and women helping each other out when necessary.
+If 45% of women feel that it's difficult for them to speak up in meetings, systems should be put in place to avoid that.
+Set clear meeting guidelines, leaders can manage interruptions, and women in leadership can help each other out.

 As well as this, methods of measuring the causes and magnitude of gender disparity will come in useful, too.
 Researchers created a 47-item gender bias scale which companies and other organizations can use to "survey their women employees to more accurately and reliably measure their experiences with and perceptions of gender bias".
 This system can help diagnose specific types of unconscious bias women might experience, such as the 'glass cliff' (women being put in positions of power when things are going poorly) or occasions where women are being held to higher performance standards than men.

 Programs like this can fit alongside cultures that are pro-equal-opportunities with open dialogue built into their values.
-If people are afraid to speak up when there's injustice or feel that their opinion won't be listened to, things won't change for the better.
-It's up to the owners and leaders within the organization to act in accordance with their values consistently and show that women have an equal spot in their workplace.
+If people are afraid to speak up when there's injustice or feel that their opinions won't be listened to, things won't change for the better.
+It's up to the owners, leaders, and all organizational decision-makers to act in accordance with their values and show that women have an equal spot in the workplace.